5 Common Mistakes Made By Cat Owners

 Mosquitoes can also put your cat at risk of exposure to heartworms.
 Parasite prevention is key to avoiding any complicated problems.
 Ensuring your cat is receiving parasite prevention will keep them safe and free of any health risks.

-If you're concerned about your cat or want to have any of the aforementioned routine health checks done for your cat, contact us on (07) 4630 8399 or by booking a consultation appointment online here.
+Highfields Vet Surgery services Highfields and surrounding Toowoomba pets to help animals feel their best.
+If you're concerned about your cat or want to have any of the aforementioned routine health checks done for your cat, contact our veterinary clinic on (07) 4630 8399 or by booking a consultation appointment online here.